kaviya-sathiyavel/fooot-step-power-generation/README.md

 6. Load (LEDs, mobile charger, etc.)
 7. Display Module (to show the energy generated, optional)

-## Circuit Diagram
-(Include a simple circuit diagram showing the connection of piezoelectric sensors, rectifier, battery, and load.)

 ## Implementation
 1. **Setup the Footstep Platform**: Install piezoelectric plates or a mechanical pressure pad under a walking platform.
 2. **Energy Harvesting**: As people walk, mechanical pressure gets converted into electrical energy.